DAC4/DAC4/src/main/java/imag/dac4/ArduinoInterface/READ_ME.txt

 To connect the application with the Arduino using USB, you have to use the initialisation() function in ArduinoInterface.

-Their are some calls to ArduinoInterface in comments in the code :
+Their are some calls (in comments) to ArduinoInterface in comments in the code :
     + In ItemServlet :
             -   In onItemReturnRequest
             -   In onItemBorrowRequest